 I was on Facebook and caught a glimpse of your comment on our friend post about her daughter's tough lunch hour.
 You posted that you often ate lunch in the bathroom in junior high.. which resonated with me.
 It was one of those wonderful 'I thought I was the only one' moments. :)I don't know why, but I was prompted to click on your FB page.
 Two hours later I'm still reading your blogs and my head and my heart are pounding.
 It's so strange.
 I can't relate directly to your journey, but I find myself drowning in empathy for you.
 Your feelings and words are so powerful, that you are able to make me see (and to some extent feel) a parallel universe where this has happened to me.
 It's not somewhere I planned on traveling to today (didn't pack my waterproof mascara) but somewhere in the sheer terror of it all is a feeling of enlightenment and empowerment.
 So..
 I wanted to just send you a little note to say thank you.
 Thank you for reminding me that feeling blessed is different than being grateful.
 Thank you for reminding me to slow down with my husband - and especially my kids.
 I have a voice in my head that tells me this once in a while but I tend to swat it away.
 Next time I hear it I will listen and I will slow down.
 So thank you.No need to respond..
 I'm sure people email you often about your writing.
 I just couldn't take in what I read today and then just pivot and move on with my day without letting you know what a gift of expression you have.
 The weights you're carrying would sink many people, but you are not only staying afloat.. you're lifting others up.
 Thank you.

 Hey Nikki, I live in regional Queensland, Australia.
-I just read your post with the pic of your beautiful daughter at the top.
+I just read your post.
 I found myself crying as I read your words.
 I felt them so deeply.
 They stuck a chord within me.
 I just wanted you to know that you made a difference to someone today.
 A profound difference.
 I won't bore you with my story suffice to say you have helped a father of 6 wonderful children make it through another day.
 I thank you from the bottom of my heart.
 I love you for the hope you have given me.
 I am so grateful that I found your page through a random post.
 Bless you Nikki

 Loved the video upload, literally you are the only one who can smash down the walls around my heart.
 As I sit here crying on the other end of this thread I don't feel alone anymore.
 Thank you for that.